Places to find me...

 You are probably correct.

-You are, of course, welcome to stick around anyways and even to point out my potty mouth, disturbing viewpoints, or other such inanity.
-Such statement will be subject to a wide range of responses.
-If you are witty, we might banter in an amusing fashion.
+You are, of course, welcome to stick around and even to point out my potty mouth, disturbing viewpoints, or other such inanity.
+Such statements will be subject to a wide range of responses.
+If you are witty, we might banter.
 If you are insightful, we might debate.
-If you are boring, I might merely tell you to fuck yourself.
-If you are persistent, I will probably ban you or devote entire posts to discouraging your behavior through verbal assault.
+If you are boring, I might merely tell you to go fuck yourself.
+If you are persistent, I will probably devote entire posts to discouraging your behavior through verbal assault.

 »What's with the domain name?

 Well, bloviate is a slang word that means to orate wordily, often in a self-important manner.
 I don't think anyone would argue that I certainly "bloviate"... so I wanted to register bloviate.com.
-It has been domain squatted (or was at the time of this writing), but ibloviate.org (get it, "I bloviate") was available, so I chose that.
+It has been domain squatted (or was), but ibloviate.org (get it, "I bloviate") was available, so I chose that.
+Now that bloviate.org is available, I find I rather like ibloviate.org better, so I'm sticking with it.
 I'm rather happy with it, in a nerdy sort of way.

 Well, I could rapidly spin off into self-indulgence here, so I'll stick to the vital stats: